 Year 12 School Captains

 All students in Year 12 have the opportunity to demonstrate leadership and to wear a Seniors Badge.
 Students also have the opportunity to attain one of the 10 formally recognised Secondary Leadership positions.

 These positions include: 2 x School Captains, 4 x House Captains, 1 Service Captain, 1 x Academic Captain, 1 x Arts Captain and 1 x Sports Captain.

-Secondary School Leaders are expected to be positive role model for all students across the primary and secondary school.
+Secondary School Leaders are expected to be a positive role model for all students across the primary and secondary school.
 Demonstrating exemplary behaviour and attitude across all facets of school life.